shsagir/play-area-sync/docs/worker.md

 ### Do not detach

 If you don't know what that is: never mind.
 If you do know: don't detach.
 To guarantee that we can monitor jobs correctly they need to run with-under the parent processes which started them.
 All detached processes will be killed.

+### Developing your worker

+When developing you Worker script/command it helps if you are able to execute it once and see what it does.
+To that end you can use [remote SSH commands](/remote-ssh-execution).

 ## Alternatives to the Worker